andrewdotdev/format-time.js/README.md

 # format-time.ts

-A TypeScript package for formatting durations into strings.
+A TypeScript package for formatting ms into a readable time format.

 ## Installation